LyubomirT/irp-next-autoupdate-test/README.md

 >[!NOTE]
 > This is a work in progress.
 The content may change frequently and could be incomplete.
 Do NOT rely on this for production use.

+>[!IMPORTANT]
+> This is not the original IntenseRP Next project.
+Here I'm rebuilding it from scratch with new technologies and approaches.
+Right now it's in a state of messy, inefficient reverse-engineering and prototyping, but eventually it will eat its predecessor and restore "the glory" of IntenseRP Next.

 # What's known

 - v2 will use Python and FastAPI for the backend.